Sales Prepayments in Business Central: Setup & Invoicing Guide

 Dr. Cash

-Business Central also creates an entry in the bank sub-ledgers (Bank Ledger Entries).
-This entry will remain Open until a user processes a Bank Reconciliation.
-More about Bank Rec in a following post.
+Business Central also creates an entry in the Bank Ledger Entries that will remain open until a user processes a bank reconciliation.

 Sales invoice: Prepayment Reversal in the General Ledger and Customer Sub-ledgers

 The last accounting side of a sales prepayment process is the posting of the final invoice.
-In this phase we have additional entries than in a normal sales invoice where we debit revenues and credit accounts receivables transaction.
+In this phase, we have additional entries than in a normal sales invoice,e where we debit revenues and credit accounts receivable transactions.
 The entries are:

 Dr. Prepayment